hypercore-one/znn_walletapi_csharp/README.md

 ### AutoLocker

-The auto-locker automatically locks the wallet after an interval of inactivity.
+The auto-locker automatically locks the wallet after a period of inactivity.
 A locked wallet is unloaded from memory.

 Use the `Api:AutoLocker` configuration section to configure the auto-locker.